 In addition, the lab provides students with the opportunity to design and build prototypes.
 Milling and grinding machines, soldering stations, 3D printers and lasers printers are available for this process.

-For more information about the projects that have come out of the Interactive Media Lab, please view our YouTube channel: Interactive Media Lab FH Vorarlberg
+For more information about the projects that have come out of the Interaction Design Lab, please view our YouTube channel: Interactive Media Lab FH Vorarlberg

 Just as students in the InterMedia programme learn to work professionally with form, colour and type, the Text Lab offers students the opportunity to learn professional "play" with words.
 Methods of creative and reflective writing are also subjects that are presented and tried out.
 The Theory Lab offers one-on-one coaching with a foundation in basic epistemology.

 This lab uses lectures, exercises and group discussions to teach the fundamentals of sound design and audio engineering so that students have the foundations to work on their own or open study projects in the audio field.
 The lab has it all: from sound recording in a studio context to experimenting with musical instruments (drums, guitars, base, synthesizers).

 This lab focuses on two key areas: 3D worlds and virtual reality.
 3D computer graphics and animation opens the doors to endless creative opportunities, from visualising ideas and products to animation of virtual objects or characters to developing digital designs using 3D printing.
 This lab allows students to try out and experiment in the wide world of 3D graphics.

 Virtual realities, digitally-enhanced environments and the world of gaming